 a) Within 3 working days of receiving an official complaint, the client will receive a letter or email confirming the nature of the complaint and an explanation of the complaint process from the Complaints Officer.
 The client will be asked to sign and return the summary of the complaint so that we may proceed with the matter;

 b) Within 10 working days of receiving the official complaint, the client will receive another letter or email from a senior manager that either suggests ways of solving the problem or noting Role Model Life Skills Ltd decision.
-This letter will explain other options available to the client should they disagree with the action taken;
+This letter or email will explain other options available to the client should they disagree with the action taken;

 c) Should the client decide to appeal against the action taken, the next stage is for the matter to go to a full board meeting.
 This will happen within 5 working days of the client informing us that they are dissatisfied with the first decision.
 The board of directors will send the client a letter to say that they have received the complaint and will be looking into the matter;